How To Build Core Values That Mean Something

 “Find out who you are and then do it on purpose.”

-First of all, if you’re looking for a one-line recipe for an authentic life, that’s it.
+First of all, if you’re looking for a recipe for living an authentic life… that’s it.

-But that single sentence might also be the best guideline ever for how to build a strong business - and a strong culture.
+But that single sentence might also be the best advice there is for building a strong business, strategy, and culture.

 How to Define Your Culture

-To build a strong culture, you need to start by examining what’s already great about your team.
-Using Dolly’s words, you need to start by taking stock of “who you are” today.
-More specifically, you need to take inventory of your best people, how they behave, and how that behavior positive impacts the business.
+The first step to building a strong culture is examining what’s already great about your team.
+Using Dolly’s words, you need to take stock of “who you are” right now when you’re at your best.
+And to do that, you need to talk about your best people, how they behave, and how that behavior positively impacts the business.

-When we work with our portfolio’s leadership teams, we do this using an exercise our partners at The Table Group call “Rockstars and Misfits.”
+When we work with our portfolio’s leadership teams, we do this using an exercise our friends at The Table Group call “Rockstars and Misfits.”
 [1]

 We start by asking the team to make a list of the best people in the organization.
 The high-performers.
 The culture carriers.
-The people that, if they could, they would happily clone.
+The people that, if we could, we would happily clone.
 Then we break down what makes those people so great.
 We talk about why they stand out, how they approach their work, and how they treat their customers and teammates.
 We get specific about how they show up.
-And we write all of it down.
+And we write those qualities down.

-Then, we ask for the Misfits.
-Misfits aren’t necessarily defined by their performance.
-We’ve put plenty of people on the Misfit list who hit their quota, know their product, and meet their deadlines.
+Then, we ask the team to create a list of their Misfits.
+Misfits aren’t necessarily low performers.
+We’ve put plenty of people on the Misfit list who hit their quota, know their product, and always hit their deadlines.
 But the folks who end up on the Misfit list have something in common: they hold the team back.
 They create conflict.
 They frustrate.
-They are (to borrow a phrase from one of our portfolio CEOs) “complicators, not simplifiers.”
+They’re complicators, not simplifiers.

-Unsurprisingly, creating the Misfit list is the most interesting part of this work.
-Like writing a “working with me” guide, it’s a trust-building exercise in disguise.
+Creating the Misfit list is the most interesting part of this work.
+Like writing a guide to working with you, it’s a trust-building exercise in disguise.
 The key here is asking people to open up.
 We don’t just ask leaders for people from their own teams.
-In fact, we encourage them to include names from other parts of the organization on their misfit lists.
-This provides a small opportunity for the team to demonstrate vulnerability and accountability by accepting feedback on their teams (and indirectly, about their leadership) in a safe, structured, mutually supportive setting.
-It also provides a foil to the list of “rockstar” qualities we just created.
-Most importantly, the misfit list gives you a cultural dark side to consider.
-It creates some honest clarity about what our team can look like when we’re “at our worst.”
+In fact, we encourage them to include names from other parts of the organization as they build the misfit list.
+This creates an opportunity for the team to demonstrate vulnerability and accountability by accepting feedback on their teams (and indirectly, about their leadership) in a safe, structured, mutually supportive setting.
+More importantly, the misfit list gives you a cultural dark side to consider.
+It creates some helpful honesty about what your team can look like when you’re at your worst.
+(Talking about that dark side might feel uncomfortable, it is the mark of a high-performing team.
+More on that here.)

 Once the team has identified their core values, we immediately start to weave them into how the company makes its people decisions.
-A quick and easy starter checklist for how to do this well comes from Elad Gil’s fantastic High Growth Handbook:
+A great starter checklist for “how to it on purpose” comes from Elad Gil’s fantastic High Growth Handbook:

 1. “Have strong hiring filters in place.
 Explicitly filter for people with common values.
 You need to be careful that this does not act as a mechanism to inadvertently filter out diverse populations.
 You can have both a common sense of purpose and a diverse employee base at the same time.